BLOG ARTICLE

 The crypto regulations that apply to your business depend on your location and target audience.
 If you're serving a worldwide audience, you should know the crypto regulations wherever your clientele is.

 Next, you need to choose a custody method for receiving cryptocurrency.
 In other words, how do you want to get paid?
-There are two methods for accepting cryptocurrencies: a crypto wallet or a gateway.
+There are two primary methods for accepting cryptocurrency: a crypto wallet or a payment gateway.

-Ultimately, the right choice depends on how well you understand the crypto market and how much personal involvement you want in the transaction process.
+Ultimately, the right choice depends on how well you understand the crypto market, your tolerance for price volatility, and how much personal involvement you want in the transaction process.
+Businesses that process high volumes or operate in regulated environments typically prefer a full-service gateway with built-in KYC/AML tooling and automatic fiat conversion.

 While hundreds of different coins are available, not all are widely accepted.
 So it's important to consider factors like popularity, market preferences, and alignment with business values when choosing cryptocurrencies.